matter-labs/zksync-web-era-docs/docs/api/js/accounts-l1-l2.md

 In this section we will explore the methods which allow the [account]() classes to send transactions from L1 to L2.

+If you want to get some background on how L1->L2 interaction works on zkSync, you should go through the [introduction](../../dev/zksync-v2/l1->l2.md) and the [guide](../../dev/guide/l1->l2.md)

 ## Supported classes

 The following account classes support sending transactions from L1 to L2: